 How to Avoid Tolerating Poor Performance

-Behavioral science proves it: your world is perfectly designed for the results you are achieving.
+Behavioral science proves it: your world is perfectly designed for the results you are getting.
 Leaders who want to achieve ambitious goals need to be able to change people or change people.
-Unfortunately, the pressing talent shortage gripping every business is often delaying timely changes that matter.
-Leaders feel trapped between tolerating performance below expectations or having the employees needed to deliver results.
+Unfortunately, a challenging talent marketplace gripping every business is often delaying timely people changes that matter.
+Leaders feel trapped between tolerating performance below expectations or having the employees to deliver results.
 When you accept poor performance, everyone pays the price.
-It affects team dynamics, talent retention, company culture, growth prospects, financial stability, innovation, and, ultimately, your credibility.
+It affects team effectiveness, talent retention, company culture, growth prospects, financial stability, innovation, and, ultimately, your leadership credibility.
 Making difficult decisions in leadership can't be escaped.
-But you can strive for better leadership habits that bring out the best in your team, and you can refuse to accept poor performance.
-Here is one practical performance improvement tool and four leadership habits that elevate people, profit, and purpose.
+But you can strive for better leadership habits that bring out the best in your team, and you can refuse to tolerate poor performance.
+Here is one practical performance improvement tool and four leadership habits proven to elevate people, profit, and purpose.

 Isn't poor performance better than a critical role vacancy?
 Right?

-Employee labor costs are often one of the most significant line items on any leader's budget.
+Employee labor costs are often among the most significant budget line items.
 The benefits of effective performance management are well documented beyond the obvious benefit of increasing revenue.

 Effectively applying performance reinforcement leads to increased organizational citizenship behavior (OCB).
 Also known as discretionary effort, OCB is performance management's "Holy Grail."
 It cracks the code to the full potential of a team and organization.